stef1927/cuda_exercises/README.md

 ## Scan

-Performs an inclusive prefix scan (sum) using the implementation from the CUB library, and compares it to a sequential CPU implementation.
+Performs an inclusive prefix scan (sum) using the implementation from the CUB library, and a kernel using the CTA collective functions to scan individual warps with the hardware accelerated function, then reduce warps in a block to scan the entire block, and reduce block sums to scan an arbitrarily long array.